jamesbrindle/YTMusicUploader/README.md

 **GOTCHAS**
 &nbsp;

-One thing to bear in mind, is that it required a writable location for cache files (and other random files), and you need to set this up **before** navigating to any URL:
+One thing to bear in mind, is that it requires a writable location for cache files (and other random files), and you need to set this up **before** navigating to any URL:
 &nbsp;

 ```